Survey of Privacy Threats and Countermeasures in Federated Learning: Categorization of Federated Learning

-Most FTL methods assumes the existence of the common ID's samples between two clients.
-This type of FTL requires ID matching before the learning phase as with VFL.
+Most FTL methods assume the existence of the common-ID samples between two clients.
+As with VFL, this type of FTL requires ID matching before the learning phase.
 Liu et al. \cite{liu2020secure} proposed the first FTL protocol, which learns feature transformation functions so that the different features of the common samples are mapped into the same features.
-The following work by Sharma et al. \cite{sharma2019secure} improved communication overhead of the first FTL using multi-party computation and enhanced the security by incorporating malicious clients.
-Gao et al. \cite{gao2022multiparty} proposed a dual learning framework in which two clients impute each other's missing features by exchanging the outputs of the imputation models for the common samples.
+Sharma et al. \cite{sharma2019secure} improved the communication overhead of the first FTL using multi-party computation and enhanced security by addressing malicious clients.
+Gao et al. \cite{gao2022multiparty} proposed a dual learning framework in which two clients impute each other's missing features by exchanging the outputs of their imputation models on the shared samples.